spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 # Cloudanix

-Cloudanix container security helm chart detects anamolous behaviours on kubernetes cluster and provides an interactive interface in Cloudanix dashboard to view on which resources like pods, containers and nodes the activiy is occuring in real-time.
+Cloudanix container security helm chart detects threats and anomalous behaviors on kubernetes cluster and provides an interactive interface in Cloudanix dashboard to view on which resources like pods, containers and nodes the activiy is occurring, in real-time.

 This helm chart installs 3 Cloudanix services to enable container security capabilities.
 The services are listed below: